-Being a Tom boy was considered bad, very bad, when we were kids.
+When we were kids, being a Tomboy was considered bad, very bad.
 Girl’s don’t do that!
+Boy’s do that!
 How often did we hear it?
-Now is still wearing Tom boy clothes, not growing up or menswear.
-This post is my personal experience with being a Tomboy in skirts and wearing a Tomboy look over 40.
+Now is wearing Tomboy clothes over 50, not growing up at all or is it called menswear?
+This post is my personal experience with being a Tomboy in skirts and wearing a Tomboy look over 50.

 Disclosure: This post contains affiliate links.

 When you like the blog, you may also want to get my style recipe book How to Dress for Success in Midlife.
 Buy it now.